Thanks to PurseMonger and her amazing Beta reader skills!

 "Z-Zuko?
 Wha…?" was her intelligent reply as her eyes settled on his burning golden gaze that rendered her unable to move, much less think.

-Without another word, Zuko brought the hand he was previously touching her arm with up to her shoulder, down her side, sliding it painstaking slow to her waist before he settled it on her hip.
-Katara realized that the clothes she was wearing was not her usual winter wear since the fabric was too thin, allowing her to feel Zuko's warm caresses.
+Without another word, Zuko brought his hand up to her shoulder, down her side, sliding it painstaking slow to her waist before he settled it on her hip.
+Katara realized that the clothes she was wearing was not her usual winter wear since the fabric was thin, allowing her to feel Zuko's warm caresses.

 Katara shivered at his touch and she let out an almost inaudible moan before a loud gasp fell from her lips as she felt Zuko's hand travel even further down her thigh then past her knee.

-Her breath quickened, her skin began to feel warm, and a blush appeared on her face as Zuko's hand did not stop and was now making its way back up her thigh as he once again pressed his lips to her cheek.
-She knew she should tell him to stop what he was doing and get away from her, but her mouth refused to say the words just like her arms refused to push him off her.
+Her breath quickened, her skin began get hot, and a blush appeared on her face as Zuko's hand did not stop and was now making its way back up her thigh as he once again pressed his lips to her cheek.
+She knew she should tell him to stop what he was doing and get off of her, but her mouth refused to say the words and her body refused to push him away from her.